raspberrypilearning/tree-life-simulator/en/step_5.md

 + set rotation style [left-right v]
 + go to x: (-200) y: (150)
 + point in direction (90)
-ask [How many trees do you need?] and wait set [trees needed v] to (answer)
+ask [How many trees are needed?] and wait set [trees needed v] to (answer)
 ```